inseven/incontext/README.md

   - STL
 - Add a --Werror flag
 - Port legacy InContext 2 tests
-- Video playback doesn't work with the built-in web server
-- The `serve` command doesn't cancel cleanly with the `--watch` flag
 - Provide a simple, clean API to inline a relative document
 - The current `resolve` implementation is hand-tuned and isn't guaranteed to work with new document types
-- Detect circular rendering dependencies
-- Build failures with `--watch` cause the command to exit
-- Show progress when rendering by default instead of logging for every file
 - Test resolving relative paths '.'
 - Write up Info.plist experiments
-- Ensure the build fails even if the build script fails silently (perhaps I could use the presence of a file to indicate success and check this in GitHub?)
-- Check the notarization response and fetch the error in the case of a failure
 - Support building to a custom build destination; this will make it much easier to use for GitHub Pages based deployments

 ### Improvements